esnthere/AL-IQA/README.md

    To ensure high speed, save images and lables of each dataset with 'mat' files.
 Only need to run '**data_preparation_example.py**' once for each dataset.

 ### 2. Load pre-trained weight for test
    The models pre-trained on KonIQ-10k with 5%, 10%, 25%, 80% samples are released.
 The dataset are randomly splitted several times during training, and each released model is obtained from the first split (numpy. random. seed(1)).
-The model file '**my_vision_transformer.py**' is modified from open accessed source code of [DEIT](https://github.com/facebookresearch/deit) and [TIMM](https://github.com/huggingface/pytorch-image-models/tree/main/timm).
+The files in clip are obtained from open accessed source code of [CooP]([https://github.com/facebookresearch/deit](https://github.com/KaiyangZhou/CoOp)) .

    The pre-trained models can be downloaded from: [Pre-trained models](https://pan.baidu.com/s/1kKGTp1iS0QGhuYGSJQVhTg?pwd=o80k).
 Please download these files and put them in the same folder of code and then run '**test_example_koniq_*n*percent.py**' to make intra/cross dataset test for models trained on *n%* samples.